Streets and Squares

 Brest, Karl Marx Str.

-The houses on the western side.
+The houses on the western side of the street.

 Brest, Karl Marx Str.